 Conducting community and labor market assessments are two of the most important components to building an Environmental Workforce Development and Job Training (EWDJT) program.
 A program can potentially do a huge disservice to students if the proper analysis isn’t performed addressing community and employer needs.
-Understanding the target community and assessing employer needs should be the first step in EWDJT program development.
+Understanding the target community and assessing employer needs should be the first steps in EWDJT program development.

 Community and labor market assessments are usually local endeavors and are essential to: